Quantalabs/Quantalabs/README.md

 * Climate.py
   * Graphs Global Temperatures from 1880-2020
 * Disease
-  * Simulates a disease outbreak
+  * Simulates a disease outbreak.
+Inspired By COVID-19 and 3b1b.
+* COVID-19
+  * Graphs and Data about COVID-19

 #### Everything (well almost everything) else